centresource/jersey/README.md

 ````

 ## Usage
-It is recommend that you include `normalize.css` in your project before loading the Jersey styles.
+It is recommend that you include [Normalize](http://necolas.github.io/normalize.css/) in your project before loading the Jersey styles.
+You should also include [FontAwesome](http://fortawesome.github.io/Font-Awesome/) if you plan on using icons in your navigation.